TASallin/UE5-Code-Sample/README.md

 # UE5-Code-Sample

-C++ code from an Unreal Engine project I worked on while taking an online Udemy course C++/UE5
+This is C++ code from an Unreal Engine project I worked on while taking an online Udemy course in C++/UE5